Testing Noise Assumptions of Learning Algorithms: Polynomial-Time Tester-Learners

 \begin{lemma}[Informal] Let $C\ge 1$ be some sufficiently large constant.
 Suppose that for all $\alpha\in\nats^d$ with $\|\alpha\|_1 \le C/\mu^4$ and for all $i$: $\left|\E_{\x\sim S}\left[\mathcal{I}_i(\x)\cdot \prod_{j\in[d]}x_j^{\alpha_j}\right] - \E_{\x\sim \Gauss}\left[\mathcal{I}_i(\x)\cdot \prod_{j\in[d]}x_j^{\alpha_j}\right]\right| \le \frac{\eps^2 \log(1/\eps)}{Cd^{C^2/\mu^4}}$.
 Then, we have that $\left|\pr_{\x\sim S}[\vv\cdot \x \ge 0 > \vv'\cdot \x] - \pr_{\x\sim \Gauss}[\vv\cdot \x \ge 0 > \vv'\cdot \x]\right| \le \mu\frac{\measuredangle(\vv,\vv')}{2\pi} + \eps $, for all $\vv'$. \end{lemma}

-Based on the above lemma (and a symmetric argument for the case $\vv\cdot \x < 0 \le \vv'\cdot \x$), the disagreement tester of \Cref{theorem:disagreement-tester-up} only needs to test constant-degree Chow parameters of the functions $\mathcal{I}_i(\x)$, as described in \Cref{algorithm:disagreement-tester}.
+Based on the above lemma (and a symmetric argument for the case $\vv\cdot \x < 0 \le \vv'\cdot \x$), the disagreement tester of \Cref{theorem:disagreement-tester-up} only needs to test quantities of the form $\E[\mathcal{I}_i \prod_j x_j^{\alpha_j}]$, which are known as constant-degree Chow parameters \cite{chow-parameters,o2008chow} of the functions $\mathcal{I}_i(\x)$, as described in \Cref{algorithm:disagreement-tester}.
 Due to standard concentration arguments, if $S$ was i.i.d. from the Gaussian distribution, then the tests would pass.

 \textbf{Approximate recovery of ground truth.} The final technical hurdle that remains unaddressed in the above derivation of the testable learning result for RCN is the fact that even under the target assumption, the ground-truth vector can be recovered only approximately.
-In particular, the following is true. \begin{fact} For any $\eps', \delta\in (0,1)$ and $\eta_0 = 1/2 - c$, where $c>0$ is any constant, there is an algorithm with time and sample complexity $\poly(d,1/\eps)\log(1/\delta)$ that has access to an example oracle $\RCN_{\Gauss, f^*, \eta_0}$ for some unknown $f^*(\x) = \sign(\vv^*\cdot \x)$, $\vv^*\in \S^{d-1}$ and outputs $\vv\in\S^{d-1}$ such that $\measuredangle(\vv^*,\vv) \le \eps'$, with probability at least $1-\delta$. \end{fact} The place where we have to be more careful is when we argue that the distribution of $\x$ conditioned on $y\neq \sign(\vv\cdot \x)$ is Gaussian, under the target assumption.
+In particular, the following is true. \begin{fact} For any $\eps', \delta\in (0,1)$ and $\eta_0 = 1/2 - c$, where $c>0$ is any constant, there is an algorithm with time and sample complexity $\poly(d,1/\eps')\log(1/\delta)$ that has access to an example oracle $\RCN_{\Gauss, f^*, \eta_0}$ for some unknown $f^*(\x) = \sign(\vv^*\cdot \x)$, $\vv^*\in \S^{d-1}$ and outputs $\vv\in\S^{d-1}$ such that $\measuredangle(\vv^*,\vv) \le \eps'$, with probability at least $1-\delta$. \end{fact} The place where we have to be more careful is when we argue that the distribution of $\x$ conditioned on $y\neq \sign(\vv\cdot \x)$ is Gaussian, under the target assumption.
 This is not true anymore, because $\vv$ is not necessarily equal to $\vv^*$ and, therefore, the event $y\neq \sign(\vv\cdot \x)$ does not coincide with the event $y\neq \sign(\vv^*\cdot \x)$, which, due to the definition of RCN noise, is independent from $\x$.
 However, the only case that these two events do not coincide is when $\measuredangle(\x,\vv) \le O(\eps' d)$, due to the guarantee of \Cref{fact:rcn-parameter-recovery} that $\vv$ and $\vv^*$ are geometrically close.
 Since we have access to both $S$ and $\vv$, we may directly test whether $\pr_{\x\sim S}[\measuredangle(\x,\vv) \le O(\eps' d)]$ is bounded by $O(\eps)$, as would be the case under the target assumption, if $\eps'$ is chosen to be $\poly(\eps/d)$.
 Therefore, this event is certifiably negligible and the initial argument goes through.